 - The course and grade achieved must appear on an official college transcript.
 Credit will not be issued with only the high school transcript.
-The official college transcript must be presented to CIA's Registrar's Office for evaluation. - Liberal Arts credit: A final grade of C must be achieved in an appropriate liberal arts-related course. - Studio credit: Credit will be considered only through portfolio review by the appropriate CIA faculty of the work completed in the post-secondary studio course.
+The official college transcript must be - The official college transcript must be presented to CIA's Registrar's Office for evaluation. - Liberal Arts credit: A final grade of C must be achieved in an appropriate liberal arts-related course. - Studio credit: Credit will be considered only through portfolio review by the appropriate CIA faculty of the work completed in the post-secondary studio course.
 A final grade of C must be achieved.